Outdoor Kitchen Countertops BBQ

 To sum it up, you need a stone that will withstand extreme heat.

-Outdoor kitchen in USA has to withstand changing weather conditions.
+Outdoor kitchen in the USA has to withstand changing weather conditions.
 In some areas, the change can be quite extreme.

 In general, all types of stone reviewed in the article will deal quite well with different weather conditions so that as you have seen there are more basic things to choose stone for an outdoor kitchen.